-Although Title I, Part A does not prescribe a specific timeline for making a Best Interest Determination, the LEA should make this determination as quickly as possible in order to prevent educational discontinuity for the child.
+Although Title I, Part A does not prescribe a specific timeline for making a Best Interest Determination, LEA's are encouraged to complete the determination process within three (3) business days of the time of the placement change in order to prevent educational discontinuity for the child.
 The LEA must ensure that a child remains in their school of origin while this determination is being made (see ESEA Section 1111(g)(1)(E)(i)).